Commanderguy/Test-Coin/Test-Coin/ThreeHandshake.md

 The teacher will now send all blocks after the end of the students chain to the student.
 The student then verifies each of the blocks.
 T´hen it responds true, if all blocks are valid.
 He should now have the same blockchain as the teacher.
 ## Step number three:
-Exchange node list.
-Both nodes exchange a list of all nodes the know, so nodes can find new nodes.
+Exchange node list and Lazypool.
+Both nodes exchange a list of all nodes they know, so nodes can find new nodes and the lazy pool to be up to date.